radcipher/radcipher/README.md

 # Radcipher Portfolio

 ## About us
 We’re a team of seasoned smart contract researchers committed to setting the standard in blockchain security.
-With multiple top-tier finishes on Code4rena, CodeHawks, Cantina, Sherlock and a proven track record of identifying high, medium and low -severity vulnerabilities across 20+ audits, we aim to lead the space through precision, expertise, and impact.
+With multiple top-tier finishes on Code4rena, CodeHawks, Cantina, Sherlock and a proven track record of identifying high, medium and low -severity vulnerabilities across 20+ audits, we aim to lead the space through precision, expertise,and impact.

 ## Contacts and profiles
 * 𝕏: [@Radcipher](https://x.com/radcipher)